 There has been a lot of hype about the dark mode in different Operating Systems and apps.
 You might already be using the dark theme on your smartphone and computer.
-If you own a Samsung Smart TV and want to replace the bland while menus and UI with a black background, you can enable the dark mode.
-Besides, we’ll also see how we can enable the blue light filter for the display of your Samsung TV to save your eye from the strain.
+If you own a Samsung Smart TV and want to replace the bland while menus and UI with a black background, you can enable the dark mode or night mode.
+Besides, we’ll also see how we can enable the blue light filter for the display of your Samsung TV to save your eye from strain.

 Why should we use Dark Mode?